sg-s/xolotl/docs/reference/c++/compartment.md

 compartment.

-Before integration, it copies over the full state of every mechanism into compartment::mech_states so that all mechanisms "see" the same thing when they interact with each other, solving ordering inconsistencies
+Before integration, it copies over the full state of every mechanism into mech_states member so that all mechanisms "see" the same thing when they interact with each other, solving ordering inconsistencies